 Obviously, the banks of the Mississippi, like those of all waterways that flood alluvial plains, are higher than the riparian terrain.
-Nowhere is this fact more evident than in New Orleans, for there is a difference of four pavement, and finally, houses of brick, of wood, and of stone, gigantic bill-boards, factory fumes, and bustling streets.
+Nowhere is this fact more evident than in New Orleans, for there ceaselessly between the city and its suburb of Algiers, and the skiffs swimming like insects in the midst of all these powerful monsters.
+The bank of the river was an endless avenue of ships tied to the shore.
+Appearing in turn were the luggers, the schooners, the high steamboats resembling gigantic stabled mastodons, then the threemasters arranged along the bank in an interminable avenue.
+Behind this vast semi-circle of masts and yards were wooden jetties crowded with all sorts of merchandise, carriages and wagons bouncing along the pavement, and finally, houses of brick, of wood, and of stone, gigantic billboards, factory fumes, and bustling streets.
 Bright sunlight illuminated this vast horizon of movement and of noise.

-harbor, moored by a cable from the dock, the traveler wonders with a certain trepidation whether it is not foolish to risk his life on such a small floating house and to be imprisoned there cheerfully for months at a time.
+The physiology of a good many idlers has been described, but the idler who prowls around on board a ship has usually been overlooked.
+His life is much more agreeable and varied than one might ordinarily think, and if he loves nature, he will never be bored.
+When the ship is still in the harbor, moored by a cable from the dock, the traveler wonders with a certain trepidation whether it is not foolish to risk his life on such a small floating house and to be imprisoned there cheerfully for months at a time.
 But if he would only enter - soon enough, this narrow craft, this simple plank that the poets say separates life from eternity, this trembling hull on the sea, ends up becoming a world.
 One is constantly making new discoveries here, and more often, at the end of the voyage, many areas of the ship remain unknown territory for the passenger.
 I'm not speaking only of the hold, the storeroom, the steward's room, and all those dark mysteries hidden by the shiny wooden floor of the cabins.
 There are vats of fresh water that might stifle forever the cries of the drowning, the hiding places and holes where brown rats and black rats organize their enemy republics, and the hideous depths of the hold, where seawater, streaming across the oak and mingling with the rubbish of the cargo, emanates its foul and noxious odor.
 Even a sailor hardly knows how to find his bearings in this unhealthy labyrinth.
 All the more would a passenger accustomed to open air and sun get miserably lost in these gloomy shadows.